 Pumpkin Whoopie Pies are the pumpkin version of the Amish whoopie pies that I grew up with in Lancaster county.
-These are pumpkin flavored cake-like cookies filled with fluffy cream cheese whoopie pie filling.
+These are pumpkin pie flavored cake-like cookies filled with fluffy cream cheese whoopie pie filling.

 Add this to your menu of Amish country recipes.
 Amish broccoli salad, Amish chicken corn soup, peanut butter pie, hot bacon dressing and fastnachts are top of my list when someone asks me for an Amish recipe.